How to Clean Messy Data in Excel: Step-by-Step Guide

 3. All blank cells are now selected

-4. Type a value or formula and press Ctrl+Enter to fill all at once
+4. Type a value (e.g. 0 or Unknown) or a formula (=A2 to copy from above) and press Ctrl+Enter to fill all at once

 7. Fix Numbers Stored as Text

 If you see numbers left-aligned with a green triangle, they're stored as text.
-Fix:
+This is the single most common reason a SUM returns 0 when the cells clearly contain numbers.
+Fix it with any of these:

 8. Extract Data with Formulas